carpentries/workbench-template-md/README.md

    and make sure that `gh-pages` is selected as the branch to build from.
    If no `gh-pages` branch is available, check the _Actions_ tab to see if the first website build workflows are still running.
-   If they're not running you, you may need to manually enable them via the _Actions_ tab.
+   If they're not running yet, you may need to manually enable them via the _Actions_ tab.
    The branch should become available when those have completed.
 1. **Adjust the `config.yaml` file:**
    this file contains global parameters for your lesson site.